Titsworthmorgan/CommandLineTool/README.md

 Testing I am looking to generate as many different pass/fail cases as I can think of or find online.
 For this I have a BOAT LOAD of extra ERD's that could be put into 'real-word' scenarios or, at least ones I've used in the past for work without sharing any proprietary information.
 The main focus of testing for now will be on the JSON formatting functionality as that is the most complex feature of the tool so far.
-As of 2025/12/01 testing is 'done' for the word/line/byte counting features aside from the characters counting which, as I'm typing realized I missed.

 ## WC Standards
 For now I'm working to follow these standards: